 As a kid, I came home from elementary school and told my mother the teacher had told us that war is good for science, medical innovation, and for quickly producing doctors.
-Mom flipped a lid and then proceeded to educate me on analytical thinking, and how peace could be magnificent for science, technology, medicine and art.
-She continued teaching me how to hold my own during sweeping generalizations, to use discernment and to research.
+Mom flipped a lid and proceeded to educate me on analytical thinking, how peace is magnificent for science, technology, medicine, and arts.
+She continued teaching me how to hold my own during sweeping generalizations, to use discernment and to research, read, read more, write, and analyze.
 She taught us to give credit to people while they are living.
 She thought posthumous accolades are ridiculous, and a backwards thinking money-maker.

 We continue to define Nature.
-From centuries of "we must control Nature or it will control us" -to- analysis of Nature and Nurture/or programming -to- there remains an equilibrium within Nature that teaches we are but a part of it.
+From centuries of "we must control Nature or it will control us" -to- analysis of Nature and Nurture -or- programming, to there remains an equilibrium within Nature and it teaches we are a part of it.

-In view of the long clock of now, nature, and we, evolve, slowly it seems, slowly, longly.
-And we define and redefine and maybe even refine.
+In view of the long clock of now, nature and we evolve, slowly it seems, slowly, longly.
+And we define, redefine, and maybe even refine.

 photo: detail from Smell Installation Lura Astor